Use leverage to multiply your output

 Experts focus on mindset — staying invested after consistently doing the right things.

-Obviously, as you progress to the next stage, the prior one(s) should serve as a baseline.
+Obviously, as you progress to the next stage, the prior one(s) serve as a baseline.

 Here’s how it applies to someone who wants to get more fit:

-Strategy — consider doing better exercises and training smarter.
+Strategy — consider doing more efficient exercises and training smarter.

 Mindset — once you’ve optimized your routine, keep doing it.